 If you drive or operate a motor vehicle while under the influence of alcohol, you will be charged with DUI(driving under the influence).
-DUI is an offense in every state.
+Especially, DUI is an offense in every state.
 In some states the offense is referred to as driving while intoxicated or DWI.
 You will also be charged with DUI or DWI if you are caught driving or operating a motor vehicle while under the influence of narcotic drugs and certain prescription drugs.

 Click on the following links to know more about the DUI/DWI law.

 A. DUI / DWI General Information

 - Factors of a Drunk Driving Offense: Evidence required to prove DUI/DWI in a court of law.

 - Essentials of DUI Laws: Laws on Blood Alcohol Concentration levels.